reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 ### bitcoind

 The bitcoind configuration file is located in `/mnt/hdd/bitcoind/bitcoin.conf`.
-The default parameters are enough, except for one that depends on the memory of your local machine.
+The default parameters are enough, except for one that depends on the memory of your local machine and the default password for communication between services, which you should generate yourself for security reasons.

 The more cache bitcoind has, the faster it will be downloading and synchronizing the blocks.
 As a reference, you can set half of the machine memory expressed in MB.
 For example, if the node has 4GB of RAM, you can put 2048.